[ read more ]

 The Visual Art Club was set up in 2014 and aims to further nurture talented Visual Artists in the various aspects of Visual Art.
 Pupils get to try out varied Art mediums whilst experiencing all processes of Art-making, from conceptualisation, to planning, and to execution.

 Pupils are also trained in Art appreciation and get a chance to appreciate real Artworks first hand through the club’s annual learning journey to the Singapore Art Museum.

 Master Artist Learning Centres

-In 2014, the school embarked on the endeavour to create Master Artist Learning Centres to support our Master Artist Programme.
-4 Learning Centres were created based on 4 artists – Picasso, Warhol, Van Gogh and Klimnt.
+In 2014, the school embarked on the platform to create Master Artist Learning Centres to support our Master Artist Program.
+4 Learning Centres were created after 4 Artists – Picasso, Warhol, Van Gogh and Klimnt.

-These Learning Centres provide a space for out-of-classroom on-site learning whereby pupils can get up close and personal with the master artist that they were studying.
+These Learning Centres provided a space for out-of-classroom, on-site learning, where pupils could get up close and personal with the Master artist they are studying.

-The Learning Centres also provide more spaces for the display of pupils’ art work as well as encourage higher visibility of the Visual Arts Programme in the school.
+The Learning Centres also provide more spaces for the display of pupil works as well as enhancing visibility of the Visual Arts program in the school.